aslpavel/async/README.txt

 Asynchronous programming for Python
 -----------------------------------
-C# like Async/Await paradig for asynchronous programming in Python
+C# like Async/Await paradigm for asynchronous programming in Python

 Types:
 ------